BPP-Education-Group/bpp-technical-test/README.md

 1. Create a new feature branch in the BPP GitHub repository to work on Part 1 of the code challenge.
 2. Checkout the newly created branch in your local development environment.
 3. Write the Terraform code to create an AWS EC2 instance and define the necessary resources according to the [acceptance criteria](#acceptance-criteria).
-4. Provide clear comments in your code to explain the purpose and functionality of each resource or configuration block.
+4. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
-5. Test your Terraform code locally to ensure it is working as expected.
-6. Deploy your Terraform code to the BPP Interviews AWS Account using credentials supplied during the interview.
+5. Deploy your Terraform code to the BPP Interviews AWS Account using credentials supplied during the interview.
-7. Commit and push your code changes to the remote branch.
+6. Commit and push your code changes to the remote branch.

 ## Part 2 - Terraform: Refactoring